 Our History

-After many years of involvement with a miniature railway on the Bellarine Peninsula, it became increasingly apparent that the Geelong region lacked a permanent, purpose-built miniature railway capable of serving families, the broader community, and future generations.
+After many years of involvement with a miniature railway on the Bellarine Peninsula, it became increasingly clear that the Geelong region lacked a permanent, purpose-built miniature railway capable of serving families, the broader community, and future generations.

 In August 2016, our Founding President, Brian Gray, together with his family, made the decision to pursue a bold and ambitious vision: to plan and build Geelong’s first permanent dual-gauge (5 inch and 7¼ inch) passenger-carrying miniature railway and family park.

-The Formation of the Club
+The Formation of the Club (2016)

 Following early planning and the development of a basic business concept, Brian approached several fellow railway and engineering enthusiasts.
+An inaugural meeting was held on 12 August 2016 at Eastern Gardens, attended by:

 • Brian Gray